HiConfiT/hiconfit-core/ca-cdr-core-package/README.md

 The library provides core classes, e.g., solutions, test cases, for other packages.

-For further details about the library, please refer to the [Documentation].
+Please refer to the [Documentation] for further details about the library.

 ## Features